giuliofantuzzi/BeeOptimal/README.md

 - [ ] Directed ABC
 - [ ] Constraint handling
 - [ ] Add arg parser for command line usage
+- [ ] Add docstrings
+- [ ] Try to practice with docker and create a container for the project
+- [ ] Understand better PyPy packages